Skip to content

 Top Nightclubs in Lisbon

-Lux Frágil is Lisbon’s most famous club, co-owned by actor John Malkovich and regularly listed among Europe’s best nightclubs.
-Perched on the waterfront near Santa Apolónia station, it features a rooftop terrace with river views (perfect for cooling off between sets), two dance floors spanning different genres, and a rotating roster of international and Portuguese DJs.
-Cover is usually €10–20 (often includes a drink).
-Get there before 1:30am or face a long queue — and dress stylishly, as the door policy can be selective.
-The rooftop at sunrise is a legendary Lisbon moment.
+Lux Frágil is Lisbon’s most famous club, co-owned by actor John Malkovich and regularly listed among Europe’s best.
+Perched on the waterfront near Santa Apolónia station, it has a rooftop terrace with river views (good for cooling off between sets), two dance floors spanning different genres, and a rotating roster of international and Portuguese DJs.
+Cover is usually €10–20, often including a drink.
+Get there before 1:30am or face a long queue — dress well, the door policy can be selective.
+Watching sunrise from the rooftop terrace is a genuine Lisbon moment.

 See our Lisbon nightclubs guide for the complete list with music policies and practical details.